Hermes/ghord/README.md

-goChord
+ghord
 =======

-A go implementation of the Chord DHT
+A go implementation of the Chord DHT designed after the wendy Kadmalia implementation